massma/eee-grad-website/source/seminar-series.md

   researchers in our department.
 - An official "invited-speaker" invitation to present in the seminar series.
-- An Outstanding Speaker Award (with a $200 prize) given to the speaker students in our department found particularly engaging.
+- An Outstanding Speaker Award (with a $200 prize) given to particularly engaging speaker(s).

-If you have any questions please reach out to Adam Massmann (akm2203@columbia.edu) and/or Sara Hamilton (sth2128@columbia.edu).
+If you have any questions please reach out to Sara Hamilton (sth2128@columbia.edu), Chae Jeong-Potter (chae.jeong@columbia.edu), and/or Adam Massmann (akm2203@columbia.edu).
 This seminar series is organized by:

 - Sara Hamilton
+- Chae Jeong-Potter
 - Adam Massmann
-- Chae Jeong-Potter
 - Ian Billinge
 - Monica Abdallah